 Benzodiazepines – sometimes called ‘Benzos’ – are a class of psychoactive drug often prescribed by doctors for short term treatment of mental health disorders such as anxiety, insomnia and panic disorder.
 The most common types are Diazepam (Valium), Lorazepam and Alprazolam.

 Diazepam is a tablet that is known both by its generic name “diazepam” and its brand name: valium.
 It is commonly used to treat a range of conditions including anxiety, alcohol withdrawal syndrome, benzodiazepine withdrawal syndrome, muscle spasms, seizures, trouble sleeping, and restless legs syndrome.
 It may also be used to cause memory loss during certain medical procedures, such as tooth extractions.
-Diazepam can be taken by mouth, inserted into the rectum, injected into muscle, or injected into a vein.
+Diazepam can be taken by mouth, inserted into the rectum, injected into a muscle, or injected into a vein.
 Diazepam is marketed in over 500 brands throughout the world.

 Diazepam is primarily used to treat anxiety, insomnia, panic attacks and symptoms of acute alcohol withdrawal.
 Diazepam is the drug of choice for treating benzodiazepine dependence as it has a long half-life which enables easier dose reduction.